-- At least nine water infrastructures have been damaged due to cross-border hostilities, impacting the water supply for over 100,000 residents in the South and Nabatieh governorates. - Six PHCs were closed, three of which are situated in the Marjayoun district and three in Bent Jbeil district.
-Health services are overstretched and under-resourced, leading to inadequate medical care for the affected population.
-Essential medical supplies, including medications, vaccines, and medical equipment, are in short supply, exacerbating health risks and morbidity rates. - The socio-economic vulnerability of communities in hard-to-reach areas, where many rely on agriculture, has been worsened by the ongoing conflict increasing the number of people in need of humanitarian assistance.
+The socio-economic vulnerability of communities in hard-to-reach areas, where many rely on agriculture, has been worsened by the ongoing conflict increasing the number of people in need of humanitarian assistance.
 Food insecurity is on the rise, with many families struggling to afford or access an adequate and nutritious diet.
-Disruption of food supply chains, loss of livelihoods, and high levels of unemployment have contributed to heightened food insecurity and malnutrition rates among vulnerable populations. - Nearly 60,000 civilians remain in the conflict-affected areas.
-Many families lack access to safe and dignified housing, that's why they took the decision to stay in the south.
-These families need support in basic needs assistance, medical assistance, education etc.
+Disruption of food supply chains, loss of livelihoods, and high levels of unemployment have contributed to heightened food insecurity and malnutrition rates among vulnerable populations.